ONSgeo/sdg_base/README.md

 this adds the submodule to the sdg project that you're developing.
 You can then use the features of the base class project as if they're local files from within the project.

-# Further Reading

-## Methods offered by the base class:
+# Methods offered by the base class:
 These are accessible to all classes that inherit from it
 - `set_input_data_dir()` Sets directory and creates folders from which data is input.
 - `get_input_data_dir()` returns main directory in which data is stored.